syrkis/miiii/paper/slide.typ

   )<tok_emb>
 ]

+== Sanity-check and task-mask

 #slide[
-  - Masking $q in {2,3,5,7}$ yields we see a slight decrease in token emb. freqs. #pause
+  - Masking $q in {2,3,5,7}$ yields we see a slight decrease in token emb. freqs.
   - Sanity check: $cal(T)_"baseline"$ has no periodicity
   - The tok. embs. encode a basis per subtask?
 ][